susancat/Airbnb_clone_web3_ver/README.md

 Smart contract deployed by Remix; Rinkeby testnet used.

 updates:
-not to use Moralis anymore
+- not to use Moralis anymore

-frontend: React bootstrap
+- frontend: React bootstrap

-web3: web3modal and web3.js
+- web3: web3modal and web3.js

-testnet: polygon mumbai
+- testnet: polygon mumbai

+some more details need to be further revised